 Sun-Venus

-This combination may be reflected in life as the association of one’s identity and mission (Sun) with enjoying the pleasures of life (Venus), as the one whose identity (Sun) is associated with the warmth (Sun) of friendship, love, and good times (Venus), as the association of one’s identity (Sun) with the beauty of art (Venus), and as the identity (Sun) associated with ease, laziness, and lack of motivation (Venus).
+The strengths: This combination may be reflected in life as the association of one’s identity and mission (Sun) with enjoying the pleasures of life (Venus), as the one whose identity (Sun) is associated with the warmth (Sun) of friendship, love, and good times (Venus), as the association of one’s identity (Sun) with the beauty of art (Venus).

 The association of the Sun-Venus combination with warmth (Sun) and pleasure (Venus) and being at the center (Sun) of friendly (Venus) social scenes and parties can be seen in number of movies in which Leonardo Dicaprio demonstrates his Sun/Venus combination by playing characters central to the focus of social/party scenes, including Romeo and Juliet, Titanic, Celebrity, The Beach, Gangs of New York, Catch Me If You Can, The Aviator, Blood Diamond, Django Unchained, The Great Gatsby, The Wolf of Wall Street, and others.